-The control group (GI): received the diets without cocoa.
-The cocoa powder group (GII) received 250 gm/kg BW.
+- 1-The control group (GI): received the diets without cocoa. - 2- The cocoa powder group (GII) received 250 gm/kg BW.

-All groups were supplied with drinking tap H2O adlibitum.
-Animals were clinically monitored and daily food intake measured.
+All of the groups had free access to water from the tap.
+Clinical tests were done on the animals, and their daily food intake was measured.
 The measurement of body weights, biochemical parameters and oxidative stress were performs 2 weeks for rabbits (while for local dogs after 4 weeks) after the initiation of the study.
 The animals were euthanized by overdose of pentobarbital at the end of the administration study of cocoa powder.
 Ten ml of blood samples from anesthetized animals were collected by cardiac puncture using a 5 ml (sterile) syringe placed in test tubes without anticoagulant and then isolated serum by centrifugation (3000 rpm / 15 min), store them at -20°C until analysis, then sacrifice the animals to take the testes.